mastodon/blog/content/posts/2025-09-11_quote_posts_are_here/index.md

 ### Quoting across the Fediverse {#fediverse}

-While Mastodon will automatically approve or reject quotes according to your settings (see [You’re in control of who quotes you](#controls)), other Fediverse software might require manual approval of quotes.
-This means that when you quote posts from across the Fediverse, it may take time for your quote to appear.
-When the quote is approved, it will automatically update on your post.
+Mastodon shares space in the Fediverse with other software that may behave differently.
+In practice, it means it's possible that when you quote a post from another Fediverse platform, it may take some time for the quote to appear.
+When the content is available, it will automatically update on your post.

-As you may know, we worked on a [technical specification for the Fediverse that offers the concept of consent-respecting quote posts](https://codeberg.org/fediverse/fep/src/branch/main/fep/044f/fep-044f.md).
+We worked on a [technical specification for the Fediverse that offers the concept of consent-respecting quote posts](https://codeberg.org/fediverse/fep/src/branch/main/fep/044f/fep-044f.md).
 We’ve also collaborated with other apps and services to make this work between platforms.
 We expect that not every platform will update to use this specification right away, but we hope to see more of them do so in the future.

-**Developing a Mastodon client?** Visit our [draft developer implementation guide and documentation](https://github.com/mastodon/documentation/pull/1710).

 ## You’re in control of who quotes you {#controls}